Wondering how to legally repost user-generated content on Instagram?

 Every Instagram post with your product, handle, or branded hashtag created by one of your customers (or potential customers) is valuable free marketing your business — especially when you re-share it on your own Instagram profile.

-But are there legal requirements you should know about before reposting?
+But are there are legal requirements you should know about before reposting?

 Recently, brands and businesses have been put under the spotlight for incorrectly reposting UGC to Instagram.